 To change the subnet mask, now run this command:

 Replace [ifIndex value] with the interface index value that you’ve identified on the previous command, and replace [subnet prefix length] with the value of the new subnet prefix length that you want.

 For example, I wanted to set a subnet mask of 255.255.255.0, so I ran this command:

 The new subnet mask is instantly applied, so you can now close PowerShell.

 If you’re using DHCP to automatically assign IP addresses to the computers and devices in your home, you can change the subnet mask for all of them from your router’s administration interface.
 Use a web browser on your PC to access the router’s web interface.
 To do that, you must go to the router’s address and sign in with your user account and password.
 On most routers out there, the address is 192.168.0.1, 192.168.1.1, or 192.168.50.1, but it can differ.
 If you don’t know your router’s IP address, check this guide: How do I find my router's IP address?
 The complete guide.

 On the router’s web admin interface, look for an advanced settings category called LAN.
 In it, go to the LAN IP settings section or tab, and change the value of the Subnet Mask with the one you want.
 Click or tap on Apply, Save, or OK.
 Once you do that, the new subnet mask is applied to all the computers and devices from your network that use automatic IP addresses.
 Note that your router might need to reboot to apply this change.

 That was it!

-Now you know how to change the subnet mask on your Windows 10 PC or even on your entire home network.
-We're curious: why did you need that information?
-Was it for work or for your home?
-Also, if you have anything to add to this guide, do not hesitate to comment in the dedicated section below.
+Now you know how to change the subnet mask on your Windows 10 or Windows 11 PC, or even on your entire home network.
+I'm curious: why did you need that information?
+Was it for work or your home?
+Also, if you have anything to add to this guide, don’t hesitate to comment in the dedicated section below.